Distributionally Robust Treatment Effect: Setup

 \begin{remark} Such a reweighting idea has been commonly used in the transfer learning literature.
 For instance, with access to multiple sites of data, \cite{guo2024statistical} and \cite{zhang2024minimax} construct the ambiguity set as the weighted average of multisite distributions: where $\Delta^L=\{q\in \mathbb{R}^L: \sum^L_{l=1}q_l=1, \min_l q_l\geq 0\}$ denotes the $L$-dimension simplex.
-With a single site but observation of covariates in the target population, \cite{hotz2005predicting} propose that the ATE under the target population can be identified by $\int_\mathcal{X}\tau(x)dF'_X(x)$ under only covariate shifts, where the conditional average treatment effect $\tau(x)$ is assumed to remain unchanged across populations.
+With a single site but observation of covariates in the target population, \cite{hotz2005predicting} propose that the ATE under the target population can be identified by $\int_\mathcal{X}\tau(x)d\tilde{F}_X(x)$ under only covariate shifts, where $\tilde{F}_X(x)$ is the covariate distribution under the target population and the conditional average treatment effect $\tau(x)$ is assumed to remain unchanged across populations.
 Without access to covariates under the target distribution, \cite{spini2021robustness} and \cite{devaux2022quantifying} use the Kullback-Leibler divergence distance of covariates to bound the ATE under the same set of assumptions as in \cite{hotz2005predicting}. \end{remark}

-If we know the empirical distribution of $Q$, we only need marginal distributions of potential outcomes to identify the ATE under $Q$.
+If we had a hypothetical sample from $Q$, we only need marginal distributions of potential outcomes to identify the ATE under $Q$.
 However, for the prediction problem we set up, the joint distribution $P$ is involved in the definition of the Wasserstein ambiguity set.
 This is induced by our choice of the nonparametric quadratic loss, which involves the second moment of the individual treatment effect.
 Even though joint distribution of $(Y(1), Y(0))$ exists in the sense that $P(y_1,y_0)=C^*(P_1(y_1), P_0(y_0))$ for some copula $C^*: [0,1]^2\mapsto [0,1]$, where $P_1$ and $P_0$ are the marginal distributions of $Y(1)$ and $Y(0)$, it can never be identified using our sample.
 As a result, our context presents an additional layer of complexity compared to the general transfer estimates literature.